 Red velvet flavor has hints of both chocolate and vanilla with a rich buttery flavor, and these have a very traditional fudgy brownie texture!

 They’re dairy free, gluten free, made in one bowl and perfect for a Valentine’s day treat or just because!
-If you love this recipe, try my red velvet cake or oreo brownies next!
+If you love this recipe, try my red velvet cake, red velvet marble cake or oreo brownies next!

 BUTTER.
 A key ingredient to add moisture and flavor to the brownies!
 I used regular butter, but you can use a vegan butter to make these dairy free brownies.